"To Ronald Bilius Weasley, I leave my Deluminator, in the hope that he will remember me when he uses it"....

--- from The Will of Albus Dumbledore (DH7)
+-- from The Last Will and Testament of Albus Percival Wulfric Brian Dumbledore (DH7)

-On Harry’s seventeenth birthday, Minister for Magic Rufus Scrimgeour showed up at the Burrow with Dumbledore’s last will and testament in which he bequeathed items to Harry, Ron and Hermione (DH7).
+On Harry’s seventeenth birthday, Minister for Magic Rufus Scrimgeour unexpectedly showed up at the Burrow with Albus Dumbledore’s last will and testament in which Dumbledore had bequeathed items to Harry, Ron and Hermione (DH7).

 Scrimgeour was suspicious of Dumbledore’s plans, and had held back the will for 30 days while the Ministry studied the objects mentioned.
 He justified the delay by citing The Decree for Justifiable Confiscation, but Hermione pointed out the law was “created to stop wizards passing on Dark artifacts” (DH7).
 Scrimgeour had to give up once the thirty days were over since he had no proof the objects were dark.